Illinois' first all-women honor flight takes off from Midway

 The participating veterans all lived in Illinois when they served, but now they hail from all over the Chicago area and the state.

+"Last year we were all excited, and then we were disappointed, you know, because of the pandemic.
+So being here today, we're all excited," Crump said.
+"This is like their parade.
+You know, many of them have not had a parade before."

-Some traveled as far as California and Arkansas.
+Some traveled as far as California and Arkansas, and they said they're just happy to be connected to one another.

+Many of them have never been honored in this kind of way.

+"It's very exciting and very humbling.
+I don't think I deserve it, but this is gonna be fun," Vietnam veteran Kay Akins said.
+"I think it's gonna be very moving.
+I'm looking forward to the women's military museum."

 The special flight is chartered by Southwest Airlines.